Caitlin filming penguins in Antarctica with a RED V-Raptor.

 Caitlin filming a leopard seal in Antarctica.
 Photo by Bob Frank.

 Caitlin has a Master of Fine Arts in Science and Natural History Filmmaking from Montana State University and a Bachelor of Science in Animal Biology from Texas A&M University - Corpus Christi.
 Her background in science gives her an advantage when documenting animal behavior and communicating research.
-Caitlin has done work for the Global Foundation for Ocean Exploration, National Geographic Society, Wildstar Films, Ocean Geographic, San Antonio Zoo, Bat Conservation International, TEDx San Antonio, TEDx Bozeman, NASA Goddard Space Flight Center, and MontanaPBS.
+Caitlin has done work for NOAA Ocean Exploration, Global Foundation for Ocean Exploration, National Geographic Society, Wildstar Films, Ocean Geographic, San Antonio Zoo, Bat Conservation International, TEDx San Antonio, TEDx Bozeman, NASA Goddard Space Flight Center, and MontanaPBS.

 Her kit includes a Nikon D850, Sony A7iii, DJI RS3 Pro gimbal stabilizer, DJI Mini 2 drone, Aquatica housing, and Sola video lights.
 She is a FAA certified drone pilot.

-Contact Caitlin at info@caitlinbailey.com.
+Contact Caitlin at [email protected].

 Download Caitlin's CV